superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_rollout_restart.md

 ### Examples

 ```
-  # Restart all deployments in test-namespace namespace
+  # Restart all deployments in the test-namespace namespace
   kubectl rollout restart deployment -n test-namespace

   # Restart a deployment